Gene Gonzalez can pinpoint the moment when he fully understood he was meant for something greater — to discover his true purpose.

 Gonzalez, who graduates this month with a bachelor of science degree in business management, chose Regis because of what this University stands for, the morals and values it instills in its students and community at large.

-“In many ways, the Jesuit values reflect those instilled in the Marine Corps,” said Gonzalez.
+“In many ways, the Jesuit values reflect those instilled in military service,” said Gonzalez.
 “My experience here has strengthened my core values and allowed them to thrive in ways that have expanded my understanding of not only myself, but my fellow men and women.”

 Gonzalez, who suffered a traumatic brain injury during his service, found his own unique challenges on the journey toward his bachelor’s degree.
 His condition combined with his chemotherapy treatments made it difficult to retain information.
 Again undeterred, he invested extra time in the library and used tutors to persevere and find academic success.